HeTM: Transactional Memory for Heterogeneous Systems: Evaluation

-We consider 4 different workloads, defined as follows.
-In the first workload (\textit{no-conflicts}), we balance the load (i.e., cache operations) in input to the GPU and CPU by using the last bit of the key accessed by an operation.
-This guarantees that the input queues of the CPU and GPU can never contain operations that access a common key, excluding the possibility of inter-device contention.
+We consider 4 different workloads.
+In the first workload (\textit{no-conflicts}), we balance the load (i.e., cache operations) input to the GPU and CPU by using the last bit of the key accessed by an operation.
+This guarantees that the input queues of the CPU and GPU can never contain operations that access a common set, thus, excluding the possibility of inter-device contention.

-We then emulate load unbalances scenarios, in which the GPU receives progressively less input operation (e.g., due to shifts in keys' popularity) and starts stealing requests from the CPU queue with increasing probability (\textit{steal 20\% }and \textit{steal 80\%}).
-We consider also the extreme scenario in which no device affinity is set to mitigate contention, so that both devices access the same set of keys (\textit{steal 100\%}).
+We then evaluate load unbalanced scenarios, which emulate application-level shifts of the popularity of accessed objects, namely a drop of the arrival rate of requests for $\text{GPU}_Q$ and a corresponding increase for $\text{CPU}_Q$.
+This causes the GPU to start stealing from the CPU queues, i.e., processing requests for objects that can be concurrently accessed by the CPU.
+We consider three scenarios in which the GPU steals requests from the CPU queues with increasing probability, i.e., \textit{steal 20\%}, \textit{steal 80\%} and \textit{steal 100\%}.
+The last one emulates the extreme scenario where no device affinity is set to mitigate contention, so that both devices access the same keys.

-Note that in this case the peak normalized throughput achievable by an ideal solution that incurs no overhead and totals the equivalent normalized throughput of both CPU-only and GPU-only is of approx.~1.9.

-The plot shows that \sys achieves almost indistinguishable performance in the no-conflict and the 20\% conflicts scenarios, being in both cases less than 20\% away from the ideal solution and 80\% better than both GPU-only and CPU-only.
+Figure~\ref{fig:memcd-3} shows that \sys achieves almost indistinguishable performance in the \textit{no-conflicts} and the \textit{steal 20\%}, being in both cases less than 20\% away from the ideal solution and 80\% better than both GPU-only and CPU-only.
+We consider as an ideal solution the case that incurs no overhead and totals the equivalent normalized throughput of both CPU-only and GPU-only, which in this case is approx.~1.9.

+The abort rate converges to that of the steal rate (resp.
+0\%, 20\% 80\% and 100\%), since the number of potentially conflicting transactions executed at both devices increases when the duration of the execution round is increased.
+In fact, if its duration grows large enough, during a batch where one of the devices \textit{steals} transactions from the other, the probability of inter-device contention unavoidably converges to 1 for this workload.
+With the duration of approx.~25 msecs, execution rounds where GPU steals from the CPU are very likely to fail.

 The gains remain significant even in case the GPU steals operations from the CPU queue with 80\% of probability (20\% to 40\% speed-up over CPU-only).
-Finally, it is worth highlighting that, even when the contention-avoidance dispatching mechanisms of \sys are not used and contention (steal 100\%), \sys achieves robust performance with speed-ups of up to approx.~30\% and performance on par with CPU-only even when, due to the use of overly large batch sizes, the inter-device conflict probability (right plot) converges to 1.
+Finally, it is worth highlighting that even when the contention-avoidance dispatching mechanisms of \sys are not used and contention is high (steal 100\%), \sys achieves robust performance with speed-ups of up to approx.~30\% (10~msecs rounds), and throughput on par with CPU-only even when the inter-device conflict probability (right plot) converges to 1.